Skip to content

 Glyph Base Class#

 The Glyph class is the base class for all cleopatra visualization glyphs.
-It provides shared infrastructure for figure/axes management, color scale normalization, colorbar creation, tick control, point overlays, and animation saving.
+It provides shared infrastructure for figure/axes management, color scale normalization (including value classification), colorbar creation, tick control, point overlays, and animation saving.

 Class Documentation#